 Introduces network packet analysis and network traffic analysis techniques.
 Course provides in-depth coverage of the TCP/IP protocol suite.
 Popular diagnostic tools are used to monitor protocols in action and to understand how the network protocols work.
 Prerequisite(s): CYBR 2600 with a grade of C or better.

 CYBR 3100 - Introduction to Defensive Cyber Operations

 Overview of network security activities and techniques.
 Heavy use of information security tools will be demonstrated and practiced.
 Prerequisite(s): CSCI 3520 or CYBR 2600 with a grade of C or better.

 CYBR 3200 - Cyber Network Defense and Counter Measures

 Emphasis placed on understanding the tools and devices used to secure a computer network (i.e. firewall, IDS, IPS).
 Course includes hands-on lab activities where techniques and procedures are displayed and tested.
 Prerequisite(s): CSCI 3520 or CYBR 2600 with a grade of C or better.

 Overview of information security forensics activities.
 Topics include digital forensics investigative basics, techniques, and digital forensics examination criteria.
 Course includes hands-on lab activities where techniques and procedures are displayed and tested.
 Prerequisite(s): AIST 3720 with a grade of C or better.

-The goal of the Advanced Cyber Defender Certification arms graduates with the specific, core skills needed to be successful in entry cybersecurity positions like network defense monitoring, penetration testing, vulnerability analyst, etc.
+The goal of the Advanced Cyber Defender Certificate arms graduates with the specific, core skills needed to be successful in entry-level cybersecurity positions, such as network defense monitoring and penetration testing.